-For a complete list of countries certified with different AP models, refer to the DRT Release Notes at support.esd.alcatel-lucent.com.
+For a complete list of countries and the regulatory domains in which the APs are certified for operation, refer to the Downloadable Regulatory Table or the DRT Release Notes at support.esd.alcatel-lucent.com.

-This software release supports the channel requirements described in ALE Support Advisory SA-N0033, available for download from the support.esd.alcatellucent.com site.
-This chapter describes the issues resolved in AOS-W 6.5.1.4.
+This software release supports the channel requirements described in ALE Support Advisory SA-N0033, available for download from the support.esd.alcatel-lucent.com site.

+AOS-W 6.5.3.4 | Release Notes Regulatory Updates | 11

-Table 3: Resolved Issues in AOS-W 6.5.1.4
+Chapter 4 Resolved Issues

+This chapter describes the issues resolved in AOS-W 6.5.3.4.